Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 contents of the transparency log that's relevant to them, while still being able to guarantee that no certificates have been issued for their domains that they are unaware of.
-As a result of the significantly reduced need for outbound bandwidth, operating such a transparency log would cost (at minimum) one million times less than it would otherwise.
+As a result of the significantly reduced need for outbound bandwidth, operating such a transparency log would cost around one million times less than it would otherwise.

 # Security Considerations